 Welcoming Communities – Te Waharoa ki ngā Hapori

-Tauranga City Council and Western Bay of Plenty District Council are taking part in a two-year pilot programme called Welcoming Communities.
+Alongside Western Bay of Plenty District Council, we took part in a two-year pilot programme called Welcoming Communities.
 The programme recognises that a strong and vibrant community is one that enables all of its members to participate in its economic, civic and social life, and where everyone feels included, has a sense of belonging and has opportunities to succeed.

 Read more about the Welcoming Communities programme on Immigration New Zealand’s website.